 4. Mound whipping cream onto cooled cake.
 Top with diced mixed fruits.
 Chill cake in freezer for 10 minutes while you make the jelly topping.

 5. Put water and sugar into a small saucepan, on medium heat, bring to a boil.
 Put in instant jelly powder and stir until fully dissolved.
+6. Remove cake from freezer and glaze fruits with instant jelly solution.
+The jelly will firm up upon contact with the cold fruits.

 7. Return cake to fridge and chill for another 2 hours before serving.